yag-im/portsvc/README.md

 ### Prerequisite

-Mount ports_data storage on the host machine at:
+Create ports data dir on the host machine at:

-    /mnt/ports_data
+    ~/yag/data/ports

 Make sure it contains a `media` folder with a following structure: